writers-mark/writers-mark/README.md

 This is a paragraph.

 This is a longer paragraph.
-Its text is spread over multiple lines, but it will behave as if it was written on a single line
+Its text is spread over multiple lines, but it will behave as if it was written on a single line.